olivierjeunen/ease-side-info-recsys-2020/README.md

     python3 Preprocess[...].py <dataset_location>

-We do not hold the rights to any of these datasets and are not at libery to host and share them.
+We do not hold the rights to any of the datasets used in the paper, and are not at liberty to host and share them.
 However, upon request, I will gladly share pointers on where to find them.

 Now, you can run the ''TrainModel'' script to train and evaluate all models on the dataset of your choice.